jmtsuji/Ca-Chlorohelix-allophototropha-RCI/lake_survey_analysis/README.md

 atlas run -w . -c config.yaml -j 50 genomes --reason --config genome_dir=genomes/Genomes 2>&1 | tee atlas_run_part2.log

 # genomes module is now done.
 Continue to the genecatalog module
+# Note that I changed to 20 threads here because there were other jobs running on our server, but you do not need to do this.
+(I had to temporarily change the thread requirements in the config file to 20 threads as well.)
 atlas run -w . -c config.yaml -j 20 genecatalog --reason 2>&1 | tee atlas_run_part3.log
 # you'll then run into the error fixed by "Fix 2" below.